Educational Requirements

 Pros

-- Potential for career advancement in media.
+- Potential for career advancement.

-- Exposure to the latest news and events.
+- Exposure to diverse topics and events.

 Cons

-- Intense competition for jobs in the media industry.
+- Intense competition for jobs.

-- Constant need to adapt to changing technology.
+- Constant need to meet deadlines.